 Data Collection Tools

 - Automated Self-administered 24-Hour Dietary Assessment Tool (ASA24)

 ASA24 is a freely available Web-based tool from NCI that enables automated self-administered 24-hour recalls.
-ASA24 consists of a Respondent Web site used to collect recall data and a Researcher Web site used to manage study logistics and obtain data analyses.
+ASA24 consists of a Respondent Web site used to collect recall and food record data and a Researcher Web site used to manage study logistics and obtain data analyses.